How OCI Functions Works

 You can invoke a function that you've deployed to OCI Functions from:

 - The Fn Project CLI.

 - Signed HTTP requests to the function's invoke endpoint.
 Every function has an invoke endpoint.

 - Other Oracle Cloud services (for example, triggered by an event in the Events service) or from external services.

 When a function is invoked for the first time, OCI Functions first verifies the request with the IAM service.
 Assuming the request passes authentication and authorization checks, OCI Functions then passes the request to the Fn Server, which uses the function definition to:

 - identify the Docker image of the function to pull from the Docker registry

 - execute the function by running the function's image as a container on an instance in a subnet associated with the application to which the function belongs

 When the function is executing inside the container, the function can read from and write to other resources and services running in the same subnet (for example, Database as a Service).
 The function can also read from and write to other shared resources (for example, Object Storage), and other Oracle Cloud Services.
 You can specify the maximum length of time the function is allowed to execute by setting a timeout in the func.yaml file or in the Console.

 When the function has finished executing and after a period being idle, the Docker container is removed.
-If Oracle Functions receives another call to the same function before the container is removed, the second request is routed to the same running container.
-If Oracle Functions receives a call to a function that is currently executing inside a running container, Oracle Functions scales horizontally to serve both incoming requests and a second Docker container is started.
+If OCI Functions receives another call to the same function before the container is removed, the second request is routed to the same running container.
+If OCI Functions receives a call to a function that is currently executing inside a running container, OCI Functions scales horizontally to serve both incoming requests and a second Docker container is started.